NOAA-OWP/wres/documentation/src/projectconfig.md

 the case where the inputs do not change at all, the performance of a run of the project should improve on the second run.

+The inputs section is primarily descriptive, in other words, it describes the input data as it is, rather than prescribing any transformations on the data.
+In cases when the data format does not aptly describe the data, this is where the user must fill in the gaps, so to speak.

 ### Conditions

 The contents of &lt;conditions&gt; declares the conditions desired for pairing.